ux-capture/ux-capture/docs/testing-instrumentation.md

 # Testing UX Capture Instrumentation

-Once UXCapture React bindings have been added to a route or feature, use these steps to view and evaluate the results in Chrome Devtools.
+Once [UX Capture React bindings](../packages/react-ux-capture/README.md) or [core JS library instrumentation](../packages/ux-capture/README.md) have been added to a route or feature, use these steps to view and evaluate the results in Chrome Devtools.

 ## Step-by-step guide